Find Johnson County Iowa Public Records: Free Search

 In Johnson County, citizens can obtain vital records with the help of the Recorder’s Office and, in some cases, the Iowa Department of Public Health.
 In some instances, the Clerk’s Office can also be of assistance.

-Determine if Someone Is Married or Divorced in Johnson County Iowa via the Vital Records Division
+Find Out if Someone Is Married or Divorced in Johnson County Iowa via the Vital Records Division

 Interested parties should work with the Recorder’s Office to check if someone is married in Johnson County.